 Keyword Research – A higher ranking keyword ultimately exposes the brand to more digital consumers searching for content in its industry.
 If you want to expand building a reputation with search engines with the use of a content strategy, click over to Dave Anderson’s How to Create Content Marketing Strategy that Customers and Search Engines Will Love.

 To generate content for your website that brings value to not only your customers and prospects, but also search engines is key for success.
-By following the steps above, you will be on the right track to building strong brand awareness, and ultimately meeting your business’s goals.
+By following the steps above, you will be on the right track to building strong brand awareness, and ultimately meeting your business’s content marketing goals.